dotnet/docs/docs/roslyn/roslyn-overview.rst

    code in a user’s project.
-2. To enable tools - such as refactorings and an IDE - to create, modify, and rearrange source code in a natural manner without having use direct text edits.
+2. To enable tools - such as refactorings and an IDE - to create, modify, and rearrange source code in a natural manner without having to use direct text edits.
 By creating and manipulating trees, tools can easily create and rearrange source code.

 Syntax Trees